Dumb (but not stupid) telephony cards

 Cards from many sources.

-There are many sources for cards using Intel modem interface devices, which may be used with Digium's Zaptel drivers.
-The quality of these varies considerably, which has given these cards a bad name.
-They are, however, quite cheap, and good implementations of the design can work well.
+There are many sources for cards using Intel modem interface devices, which may be used with Digium's Zaptel/DAHDI drivers.
+The build quality of these varies considerably, which has given these cards a bad name.
+They are, however, quite cheap, and used with a good software echo canceller implementation, like OSLEC, a well made card can give very satisfactory results.